A guide to gifts of equity

 Is there a maximum limit on gifts of equity?

 A party can give as much as they want.
-However, there’s a gift tax trigger of $19,000 per individual.
-If you give more than that, you’ll have to file a gift tax form.
+However, there’s a gift tax trigger of $19,000 per donee.
+If you give more than that, you’ll have to file a gift tax form and count it against your lifetime basic exclusion.
 For example, if you and your spouse want to give away equity as a married couple, you can give up to $38,000 without having to fill out the gift tax form.

 Can I use a gift of equity for investment property?

-Most mortgage types allow a gift of equity to be used on a second home, not an investment property.
+Most mortgage types generally allow a gift of equity to be used on a second home, not an investment property.
+A second or vacation home is a home that you live in at least part of the time.
+An investment property is one that you either rent out or purchase to rehab and flip for profit.

 Do I have to pay taxes on a gift of equity that I receive?